Skip to main content

 --mcp=SERVER_URL

-MCP (Model Context Protocol) servers to use for enhanced tool calling capabilities.
-Can be specified multiple times to connect to multiple MCP servers.
+MCP (Model Context Protocol) servers to use for enhanced tool-calling capabilities.
+This option can be specified multiple times to connect to multiple MCP servers.
 Each server provides tools that can be automatically invoked during chat conversations.

 --name, -n